nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 You didn't really notice them before.
 The sand was kinda covering covering things up.
 But as you look around on on the floor, they're definitely, like, pockmarks and scorch marks on the floor.
 Our no. Our it was the person that I just talked to.

-Carsten.
-Yeah, Carsten, you see similar things, and you also see, like, on the actual glass itself, you do also see similar, like, scorch marks in in that in that kind of thing.
+Karsten.
+Yeah, Karsten, you see similar things, and you also see, like, on the actual glass itself, you do also see similar, like, scorch marks in in that in that kind of thing.
 So it it's appear it it appears that there there was some sort of, like, hailstorm, like really bad hailstorm that came through.
 It's basically effectively kinda what it looks like.
 Let's see here.

 Here, you are able to see that, like, basically the the actual hourglass itself, they where whereas, our and Karsten were thinking maybe hailstorm, you're definitely seeing it's seeing that it's more of a, more of a metal, that it it's more of a, you suspect that this was this was the result of the flaming retribution, I guess, is the best way to put it.
 Like, basically, stuff it like, things came in here and, it looks similar to kind of, like, the meteors and and fire that was falling, that you saw as you were leaving the the blessed realm.
 You see you see similar examples here.
 So even this this temple was even not able to escape the flaming retribution is what you can tell.
-Sameer.
+Simear.

 Inside what's that?
 I said Heidi ho.
 Heidi ho.
 Inside the actual hourglass itself, you see, you you see what is unmistakably a meteorite that has that has broken through the glass and is sitting, right in front of the, the entrance right here inside the, inside the, hourglass itself.
 The the meteorite appears to be made of a, a bright shiny silvery metal.